 There’s always some new app or a new website, and while some of them can be revolutionary (like Airbnb or Scott’s Cheap Flights) most don’t end up lasting.
 So I don’t focus on the trends — and I don’t think the average traveler needs to either.

-If you want to try something new, go for it.
-But it’s likely not going to drastically change the fundamentals of travel.
 The best travel tips have been around forever (take local transportation, eat local, avoid hotels, get off the beaten path, etc.) and no new “trend” in travel has really changed that!

 In your experience, what are the best websites for finding and booking cheap flights?

 I think for finding consistent, specific searches you’ll want to use Skyscanner or Momondo.
-For amazing (but less consistent) last minute flight deals, I would go with Scott’s Cheap flights.
+For amazing (but less consistent) last-minute flight deals, I would go with Scott’s Cheap Flights.

 His newsletter is great.
 If you’re looking to find more tips, I wrote a really long and detailed article on how to find a cheap flight!